Love Cuisine

 Love Cuisine (料理高校生 (liao li gao xiao sheng; literally "Cuisine High School Students")) is a 2015 Taiwanese romance, comedy drama television series produced by Sanlih E-Television, starring Lego Lee, Allison Lin, Duncan Chow and Nita Lei as the main cast.
-Filming began on July 13, 2015 and will be filmed as it airs.
-First original broadcast began August 7, 2015 on SETTV channel airing every Friday nights at 10:00-11:30 pm.
+Filming began on July 13, 2015 and the series was filmed as it aired.
+First original broadcast began August 7, 2015 on SETTV channel airing every Friday at 10:00-11:30 pm.

 Synopsis

-Things get hot in the kitchen when Oscar Han (Lego Lee), a lively young chef, starts mixing up trouble under the nose of disciplined Chef Fang Xiao Rou (Allison Lin).
+Things get hot in the kitchen when Oscar Han (Lego Lee), a lively young chef, starts mixing up trouble under the nose of disciplined chef Fang Xiao Rou (Allison Lin).
 But as these complete opposites struggle to create mesmerizing meals, they eventually discover that cooking with gas requires more than technical skills and bravado.
 In fact, romance just may be the secret ingredient Oscar and Xiao Rou have been searching for all along.